 Mediator Release Testing (MRT) is a patented blood test that quantifies how strongly your immune cells react to the foods and food chemicals tested by measuring intracellular mediator release indirectly.
 When released from immune cells, chemical mediators such as histamine, cytokines, and prostaglandins produce damaging effects on the body’s tissues, leading to the development of symptoms.
 A blinded peer-reviewed scientific study showed MRT to have the highest level of accuracy of any food sensitivity blood test (94.5% sensitivity, and 91.8% specificity).
 The test covers 140 different foods and 30 different chemicals.
 Removing the need for a long period of trial and error to find what works for you.

 Lifestyle Eating and Performance (LEAP) is the individualized eating plan based on your MRT results.
 It is individualized therapy taking into account your medical history and current health plus your blood chemical profile.
 The LEAP ImmunoCalm Dietary Program is focused on decreasing inflammation in your body and resolving the source of it.
 Unlike many medications that often can only treat symptoms, this eating plan actually treats the root cause.
 If you would like more information on the process please check below for testimonials from KidneyRD clients who have already been through the program.

 Who is this for?

-Anyone who has been diagnosed with an autoimmune condition or who has struggled to find a diagnosis for what is causing the inflammation within their body can reach out to learn more about the LEAP program and nutrition coaching offered by KidneyRD.
+Anyone who has been diagnosed with an autoimmune condition or who has struggled to find a diagnosis for what is causing the inflammation within their body can reach out to learn more about the LEAP program, gut testing, and nutrition treatment offered by KidneyRD.
 The first 30-minute consultation is FREE.